SpenceKonde/megaTinyCore/megaavr/libraries/Wire/README.md

 Wire.begin(uint8_t address, bool receive_broadcast, uint8_t second_address)
 ```

 If the slave is configured to accept more than one address, it will often be critical to know which one it is responding to.
-This has been the case since the above features were added, but will be addressed in 2.3.4:
+This has been the case since the above features were added, but is addressed in 2.4.3
 ```c
 uint8_t addr = Wire.getIncomingAddress(); // Returns incoming address in slave mode, currently as 8-bit address (leftshifted one plqace).
 This may bne changed to 7-bit before the release.
 ```

 ## Master/Slave mode
 As of 2.4.3, we support operating as master and slave on the same pins (sometimes called a multi-master configuration).
 To make use of this, you must choose the appropriate option from the `Tools -> TWI (I2C/Wire.h) Options` menu.
 If "Msater and slave" is selected, flash and RAM use is higher, but you will be able to use both master and slave mode simultaneously.
 On the tinyAVR parts, there is no "dual mode", a feature of "full size" modern AVRs whereby the slave operation can be moved to a second pair of pins; thus the I2C bus will be conncted to this part plus it's master and it's slave (and potentially several of either or both).
 Take particular care with voltage levels to ensure that the pullups are connected to a voltage compatible with all three, and that no 5v devices on the bus have the pullups connected (they will work if the pullups are only connected to +3.3v).
 There is no special code needed - it simply permits you to start both master and slave modes and get working results.

+## Why are there so many names for this interface?
+Wire, TWI (Two Wire Interface), Two Wire, IIC, I2C, I<sup>2</sup>C...
+The reason for this is that I2C (and the explicitly formatted version of it, I<sup>2</sup>C) are trademarked by Phillips (now NXP) which has historically been very litigious, and would go after manufacturers of parts that didn't pay license fees.
+So devices that could communicate with and which were I2C in all but name proliferated.
+The last patent expired a while ago, but they still hold the trademarks, so other manufacturers persist in using their names.
+The actual terms described in the specification refer to all devices that "can" communicate with I2C devices, truly a ludacrisly expansive claim if taken literally, since any microcontroller with functional GPIO pins "could" communicate with an I2C device by bitbanging.
+In any event, Atmel always used TWI, and that tradition was not lost when Microchip purchased them. .
+So where did this name come from?
+IIC was apparently the inspiration: "Inter-Integrated Circuit".

 ## Errata warning
 All modern AVRs, since the release of the first tinyAVR 0/1-series, through the AVR DB-series, have always had a silicon bug relating to the TWI pins.
 When the TWI peripheral takes control of the SCL and SDA, it correctly controls their being an INPUT or OUTPUT - but it fails to also take over the output value...
 That means that if the PORTx.OUT bit is 1 for either of the pins, it would be trying to drive the line high instead of low, and the I2C bus would be non-functional.
 As of 2.2.6, we always clear those bits in begin(); this was not done on older versions.
 In any event, do not `digitalWrite()` either of the pins  `HIGH` or set their `pinMode()` to `INPUT_PULLUP` after calling `Wire.begin()`.
 Calling them before that is pointless too, since they will be superseded by begin().
 If you want to enabler the internal pullups, use Wire.usePullups.